 Note: “Financial Institutions must provide consumers with a statement detailing the hardware and software requirements to access and retain electronic records.”

-4. How to Update Your Records.
-It is your responsibility to provide us with a true, accurate and complete e‐mail address (if you have elected to receive e‐mail messages from us), your contact information, and other information related to this Disclosure and your Card Account, and to maintain and update promptly any changes in this information.
+- How to Update Your Records.
+It is your responsibility to provide us with a true, accurate and complete e‐mail address (if you have elected to receive e‐mail messages from us), your contact information, and other information related to this Disclosure and your Fair accounts, and to maintain and update promptly any changes in this information.
 You can update information (such as your mailing or e‐mail address) by contacting us at 844-333-3107.
 For your protection, we may ask you to provide information to identify yourself to ensure that an unauthorized person is not attempting to update your account.

-6. Termination/Changes.
+- Termination/Changes.
 We reserve the right, in our sole discretion, to discontinue the provision of your electronic Communications, or to terminate or change the terms and conditions on which we provide electronic Communications.
-We will provide you with notice of any such termination or change as required by law.
+We will provide you with notice of any such termination or change as required by

-For customer service or additional information regarding your Card Account, please contact us at:
+For customer service or additional information regarding your Bank Account and/or Card Account, please contact us at:

 10101 Southwest Freeway, Suite 570